kobrakai415/kobrakai415/README.md

 **kobrakai415/kobrakai415** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --!>

-I make full stack web applications and have a background in central government finance, having worked in whitehall for 4 years!
+I make full stack web applications and have a background in central government finance, having worked in whitehall for 4 years!</br></br>

-- 🔭 I’m currently working on adding features to my capstone project, Stockbook!
+- 🔭 I’m currently working on adding features to my capstone project, Stockbook!</br>
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning React Native.</br>
-- 👯 I’m looking to collaborate on projects that can change the world.
+- 👯 I’m looking to collaborate on projects that can change the world.</br>
-- 🤔 I’m looking for help with improving my code (always room for improvement)!
+- 🤔 I’m looking for help with improving my code (always room for improvement)!</br>
-- 💬 Ask me about React (my fav thing!).
+- 💬 Ask me about React (my fav thing!).</br>
-- 📫 How to reach me: kai.kadir@hotmail.co.uk
+- 📫 How to reach me: kai.kadir@hotmail.co.uk</br>
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Pineapples do not belong on pizza!</br>

 My stack